-The ideal base position involves straight wrist, a bar on mid-chest, vertical forearms, and elbows tucked in.
+The ideal base position involves a straight wrist, a bar on the mid-chest, vertical forearms, and elbows tucked in.

 Lock the bar over the shoulder joint and lock the elbows straight in the top position.
 Don’t bend your arms or wrists as it may lead to an injury.